IIS Authentication plugin for the Wordpress PHP blogging engine

 5. Click the plugins link on the top, and on the plugins screen, activate the IIS Auth plugin

-Activate IIS Auth plugin for Wordpress
+Activate IIS Auth plugin for WordPress

 You should see a message telling you that the plugin has been activated.
 At this point, the IIS Auth plugin is in effect, and whenever you click the login link, you will be prompted to log in using whatever IIS authentication method you configured.